 Who Qualifies for the Employee Retention Tax Credit?

 Businesses qualifying for the original version of the ERTC must have continued to pay workers between March 12 and Dec.
 31, 2020, despite 1) a full or partial suspension of operations for any quarter of 2020 due to a COVID-19 lockdown order, or 2) a significant decline in gross revenue during any quarter of 2020 compared to the same calendar quarter in 2019.
 The law distinguished a significant decline in revenue as one in which gross receipts during a quarter in 2020 are less than 50 percent of gross receipts for the same calendar quarter in 2019.
 Therefore, even essential businesses that voluntarily suspended operations or reduced staff hours could qualify for the ERTC provided they met the significant decline in gross receipts test.

 Under the latest stimulus package, the ERTC is available beginning on Jan.
 1, 2021, to a wider swath of businesses including those that are 1) fully or partially suspended by government-mandated business closures through the June 30, 2021, extension period, or 2) whose gross receipts for any quarter in 2021 are less than 80 percent gross receipts during the same quarter in 2019.

 How Do I Calculate the Employee Retention Credit?

-The actual amount of the employee retention tax credit available to a particular business is equal to 50 percent of the “qualifying wages” (including employer-provided health care costs) it pays to workers between March 12 and Dec.
+The actual amount of the employee retention tax credit available to businesses under the first COVID-19 relief law was equal to 50 percent of “qualifying wages” (including employer-provided health care costs) paid to workers between March 12 and Dec.
 31, 2020, up to a maximum of $10,000 per employee, for all calendar quarters.
-Again, the available credit is capped at $5,000 per employee per year.
+Again, the available credit was capped at $5,000 per employee per year.